 This post shares more than you ever wanted to know about my thoughts on solo bikepacking: what makes it special, what makes it hard, and some ideas for how to do it safely.
 Everyone is different and your mileage may vary, so to speak.
 My introverted personality, cautious approach, and female gender probably influence more of this than I’ll ever know.
 But whoever you are, if you’ve dreamed about bikepacking alone I hope you find encouragement and support here.

-Let’s start with a glaringly practical difference: when bikepacking solo you have to do all the things.
+Let’s start with an obvious practical difference: when bikepacking solo you have to do all the things.
 You’ll have to pitch the tent and boil water for dinner at the end of a long day.
 If your tire goes flat you’ll be fixing it by yourself, even the parts where a third hand is helpful or you can’t quite remember the details.
 (For those worried about this: I fixed my first flat by the side of the road on a solo bike tour after practicing a couple times in my living room.
 You’ll figure it out!
 But practice first.
 But you’ll get it!)

 Less obvious, but even more exhausting in my opinion, is the mental burden of bikepacking solo.
 Even when all is well I sometimes feel decision fatigue from the sheer joyous freedom of it.
 When to break for lunch, how many times to stop and take pictures, and where and when to camp are all mine to decide, every single time.